PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 the tables.
 It makes life a bit easier than needing to extract these values from the original file all the time.

 Secondly, I looked at the variability of temperature and RFR with latitude.
-With the script :file:`CreateFigures_LatitudeVariability.py` I create three plots:
+With the script :file:`CreateFigures_LatitudeVariability.py` I create several plots:

+.. _figureRFRlatitudevariability:

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step06/plots/Radiance_vs_latitude_variability.png